clar-test/clar/README.md

 ## The Clar Test Suite

-Writing a test suite is pretty straighforward.
+Writing a test suite is pretty straightforward.
 Each test suite is a `*.c` file with a descriptive name: this encourages modularity.

 Each test suite has optional initialize and cleanup methods.
 These methods